aws-samples/sagemaker-custom-project-templates/mlops-cdk-github-action/README.md

     AmazonSageMakerFullAccess
     AmazonSSMFullAccess
 ```
-Create the role with any name, such as "mlops-cdk-github-action", and post creation, open the newly created role and update the Trust Relationship to this(update aws account and GitHub repo details)
+Create the role with any name, such as "mlops-cdk-github-action".
+After creation, open the newly created role and update the Trust Relationship with your AWS account and GitHub repo details:

 ```
 {